This exercise builds on the previous exercises where you fitted a

 # and 3 = 0 (i.e. no difference).

-# These parameter estimates and null hypotheses are interpreted in the same way
+# This is also interpreted in the same way as FGRAZE3:LOGAREA.

-# The Multiple R-square value is 0.79, so 79% of the variation in the data is
+# The Multiple R-square value is 0.80, meaning that 80% of the variation in

-# explained by the model.
-This is quite a bit more than the models with only
+# bird abundance is explained by the model.
+This is considerably more than the

 9. Right, now hang onto your hat!
 Let’s plot the predictions from